wolcano/YouTubeToM3U8/README.md

-# YouTubeLinkGrabber
+# YouTubeToM3U8
-This repo automatically converts YouTube live streams into a single .m3u8 playlist.
+This repo automatically converts YouTube live streams into a single .m3u8 playlist and keeps them updated.
 The stream URLs are stored in a text file, which a Python script parses and builds the .m3u8 file from when a GitHub action is triggered (triggered by a cron job).
-A direct link can then be used to get the playlist, which automatically updates.
+A direct link can then be used to get the playlist, which can then be used in an IPTV app or xTeVe.

+With thanks to [@victorlish](https://github.com/victorlish/YouTubeLinkGrabber) for the original project

 ## Usage
 1. Open the `youtubeLink.txt` file.